-I’m not ashamed to say that I use PicMonkey for optimizing images and creating graphics for this website.
-It’s a great tool and has a free version too.
-I use the basic paid version for more features and now there is a second levels to really up your game!
-Canva is another great tool with a ton of read made templates to take your designs to the next level.
-It has a free version and a paid one, although I find the free one more limiting that PicMonkey and the paid version is a
+We use PicMonkey for optimizing images and creating graphics for this website.
+We use the basic paid version for more features, like the background removal tool and there’s a Team version for groups of 3 or more.
+Canva is another great tool with a ton of ready-made templates to take your designs to the next level.
+Both have free and paid versions which are pretty comparable in price.

 Is your site still loading slowly?
 Here’s how to check!